Create A Culture Of Innovation At Your Small Business

 Become friends with influential people

-Another great way to create a culture of innovation in your small business is to become friendly with other like minded organisations.
+Another great way to create a culture of innovation in your small business is to become friends with other like-minded organizations.
 After all, two heads are better than one.
 But don’t stop there.
 Become friendly with some of the big players like there.
-Larger companies are always on the lookout for new innovative ideas and businesses that they can add to their portfolio.
+Larger companies are always looking for new innovative ideas and businesses that they can add to their portfolio.
 And one of those could be your small business.
-Many larger companies are partnering with small businesses to compensate for any areas where they might not be as strong.
-Be sure that the fit is mutually beneficial, and that way every party is happy.
+Many larger companies partner with small businesses to compensate for any areas where they might not be as strong.
+Be sure that the fit is mutually beneficial, and that way, every party is happy.
 That should be a good incentive to set up your own culture of innovation within your small business.
 Happy innovating!